BlasBenito/spatialRF/README.md

     ## [13] "neighbors_percent_shared_edge"

-The output of `rf_select()` can be used as input for the argument `predictor.variable.names` in the modelling functions of the package.
+The output of `rf_select()` can be used as input for the argument `predictors.names` in the modelling functions of the package.

 Please notice that this function is not designed to improve model performance, but to define an order of preference to reduce